| SCENARIO | REBLOZYL Dosing recommendation¶ |

 Dose modifications when administering REBLOZYL1

-Dose increases in the event of loss of response1
+Dose increases in the event of loss of response

 - If, upon dose reduction, the patient loses response (ie, requires a transfusion) or Hgb concentration drops by 1 g/dL or more in 3 weeks in the absence of transfusion, increase the dose by 1 dose level